ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ### Implementing FIFO Delivery: Sequence Numbers

-The rule here is that any process `P2` delivering messages from some other process `P1`, nust do so in the order that `P1` sent those messages; which might well be different from order in which those messages arrive at `P2`.
+The rule here is that any process `P2` delivering messages from some other process `P1`, must do so in the order that `P1` sent those messages; which might well be different from order in which those messages arrive at `P2`.

 How would we go about eliminating FIFO delivery anomalies?

 One possibility is to use sequence numbers.
 This is where all messages from a given sender are tagged with a sequence number and a sender id.
 Each time a message is sent, the sender increments its sequence number.
 On the receiver's side, all the messages from a given sender are added to a queue ordered by the sequence number.
 When all the messages have arrived, the receiver can then deliver them in the correct order.

-In this case, sequence numbers do not need to be unique per message, because each massage is also qualified with a sender id; therefore, it is the combination of the sender id and the sequence number that allows the receiver to discriminate who sent what message and in which order.
+In this case, sequence numbers do not need to be unique across all the processes, because each massage is also qualified with a sender id; therefore, it is the combination of the sender id and the sequence number that allows the receiver to discriminate who sent what message and in which order.

 ***Problems with Sequence Numbers***

 What happens if a message is lost?

 `Alice` sends messages `m1` and `m2` to `Bob` who delivers them correctly.
 However, without her knowing, `Alice`'s message `m3` gets lost and never arrives at `Bob`.
-Then `Alice` sends messages `m4` and `m5` which `Bob` receives; however, because `Bob` is still waiting for the message with sequence number `3` to arrive, `Bob` will add any subsequent messages to his queue which may end up waiting for ever to be delivered.
+Then `Alice` sends messages `m4` and `m5` which `Bob` receives; however, because `Bob` is still waiting for the message with sequence number `3` to arrive, `Bob` will add any subsequent messages to his queue which may end up waiting forever to be delivered.

 ![Naïve Sequence numbering](./img/L6%20Naive%20Seq%20Nos.png)